giorgiaBertacchini/MLOps-DevelopPhase/README.md

 The term MLOps is defined as
-> “the extension of the DevOps methodology to include Machine Learning and Data Science assets as first-class citizens within the DevOps ecology” by [MLOps SIG](https://github.com/cdfoundation/sig-mlops/blob/main/roadmap/2020/MLOpsRoadmap2020.md)
+> “the extension of the DevOps methodology to include Machine Learning and Data Science assets as first-class citizens within the DevOps ecology”
+> “the ability to apply DevOps principles to Machine Learning applications”

+by [MLOps SIG](https://github.com/cdfoundation/sig-mlops/blob/main/roadmap/2020/MLOpsRoadmap2020.md)

 ## Three Level